-1) Field neglect: \$50.00 fine minimum plus the assessment of any and all costs associated with the neglect (also see: "Rain-out Policy" Rule above).
-This applies to damaged score board equipment and any damage caused by not locking score box or stadium/field gates or notifying league office of the inability to lock up after last game.
+Field neglect: \$250.00 fine minimum plus the assessment of any and all costs associated with the neglect (also see: "Rain-out Policy" Rule above).
+This applies to damaged score board equipment and any damage caused by not locking score box or stadium/field gates or notifying league office of the inability to lock up after last game. (city or school actual costs) 2018

-5.2 SUSPENSIONS\:
+5.2 SUSPENSIONS: